-In particular, does the definition of “proceeds of crime”, under your country’s legislation, include any property derived from or obtained, directly or indirectly, through the commission of an offence (art.
-2 (e))?
+[In particular, does your country’s legal framework include confiscation of property derived from or obtained, directly or indirectly, through the commission of an offence? (art.
+2 (e))?]

+(Alternative: clarify this issue only on questions re: proceeds of crime – see q.
+22.)

 B. Criminalization of participation in an organized criminal group (article 5)

-Is participation in an organized criminal group criminalized under your domestic legislation in accordance with article 5?
+Is participation in an organized criminal group criminalized under your country’s legislation in accordance with article 5?

 Yes No